captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-Yeah, and that was when -- 1983?
-Shit -- some of the best young Black attorneys in this city weren’t even born then --
+Yeah, and that was when—1983?
+Shit—some of the best young Black attorneys in this city weren’t even born then—

 ---